-A year may seem like a lengthy process, but putting together a book requires time, attention to detail, and many pairs of eyes.
+A year from the manuscript being handed in may seem like a lengthy process, but putting together a book requires time, attention to detail, and many pairs of eyes.
 In order to guarantee the high quality that Unbound readers expect, we take great care at each of these steps of the publishing process.

 - A development editor works with the author to make sure the manuscript is the best it can be.
 This covers everything from plot and characters to setting, narrative voice, strength of argument and so forth.
 With their notes, the author reworks the manuscript.
 This is the bulk of the work and can take up to four months – sometimes even longer.